 Milkwood Steiner School offers Kindergarten for two age groups.

 Bush Apple Kindergarten is for children who are 4 turning 5 sometime in the year.
-They attend four days a fortnight.
-In 2023 this age child are eligible to attend 5 days a fortnight.
+They attend five days a fortnight.

 Water Lily Kindergarten is for children who are 5 and will turn 6 sometime in the school year and is compulsory for all Northern Territory children.
 These children attend 5 full days a week.